Altered Topological Structure of the Brain White Matter in Maltreated Children through Topological Data Analysis: Methods

 \subsection{Wasserstein distances between networks}

-The topological distance between persistent diagrams are often measured using the 2-Wasserstein distance.
-For graph filtrations, the Wasserstein distance between persistent diagrams can be computed through the order statistics on edge weights \cite{songdechakraiwut2022topological}.
-Suppose we have two networks $G_1=(V^{G_1},w^{G_1}) $ and $G_2=(V^{G_2},w^{G_2}) $ with $q$ number of nodes.
-Assume the birth and death sets are
+The topological distance between persistence diagrams is often measured using the 2-Wasserstein distance.
+For graph filtrations, the persistence diagrams consist of 1D sorted birth or death values.
+Thus, the Wasserstein distance can be computed through order statistics on edge weights \cite{das.2023,song.2023}.